gladish/autobus/README.md

 1. https://learn.adafruit.com/16-channel-pwm-servo-driver
 1. https://www.raspberrypi.com/products/raspberry-pi-5
 1. https://www.raspberrypi.com/products/camera-module-3
+2. 5200 mAh Anker USB Power Bank.
+I'm not sure how long that powerbank will last, but I have a USB power meter that I'll use later on to figure  out how long pi will run before it shuts off due to lack of power.
+Certainly something to consider in the software.
+I don't want a runaway school bus.

 ### Phase 2 - Network connectivity
 ### Pahse 3 - Semi-autonomous around the block